If you’ve been thinking about how to save your marriage, you’ve come to the right place.

 First, you determine what level of intimacy you are at.
 And I don’t mean how much sex you have.
 I mean, how connected are you on a heart-to-heart level?

-Next, you determine if you can you be emotionally vulnerable with each other?
+Next, you determine if you can be emotionally vulnerable with each other?
 If not, you build your level of emotional intimacy through very specific activities designed to increase emotional intimacy and tolerance for uncomfortable emotions.

 Last, you work through the disappointments you have in each other without beating up the other person emotionally because they didn’t live up to your expectations.